PyconUK/2017.pyconuk.org/pages/schedule.md

  * Dive into Object-oriented Python (Leonardo Giordani)
  * Frictionless Data, Frictionless Development: Building a scalable data converter, processor and warehouse with tabulator, tableschema-py, kubernetes and flask (Andrew Stretton)
  * Fun With Serverless Applications (Lorna Mitchell)
+ * Panel Discussion - Python in Education: Hear four experts discuss Python in education with the assembled audience.
+(Nicholas Tollervey)
  * PostgreSQL: Beyond the Basics (Lorna Mitchell)
  * Pythonic molecular evolution: Creation of a molecular evolution library (MEvoLib).
 (Jorge Alvarez-Jarreta)
  * Rise of the robots and world domination: Using Python to network robotic telescopes and people, for science and education.
 (Edward Gomez)